 You will deepen your understanding of the material covered in class via a series of 'hands-on' computer classes using specialist econometric software (STATA) and a set of tutorials that will review worked examples.

 Quantitative Economics IV

-This module generalises and builds upon the econometric techniques covered in the year one module, Introductory Econometrics.
+This module generalises and builds upon the econometric techniques covered in the year one module, Mathematical Economics and Econometrics.
 This will involve introducing a number of new statistical and econometric concepts, together with some further development of the methodology that was introduced in year one.
 The multivariate linear regression model will again provide our main framework for analysis.

 This module introduces you to a range of statistical techniques that can be used to analyse the characteristics of univariate economic time series.
 The basic theoretical properties of time series models are discussed and we consider methods for fitting and checking the adequacy of empirical time series models.
 Methods of forecasting future values of economic time series are then considered.